 This, of course, only works if you are interested in purchasing a Purple mattress.
 If you’re just looking at the pillow, you generally won’t find any discounts or deals on Purple.com for the pillow specifically.

-This is one of the best features of the Purple Pillow.
-It does a fantastic job at regulating temperature.
-It doesn’t have an active cooling technologies, but since the Hyper-Elastic Polymer is constructed in a grid format, it allows for plenty of airflow.
+One of the best features of the Purple Pillow is the fact that it is a cooling pillow.
+It does a fantastic job of regulating temperature.
+It doesn’t have any active cooling technologies, but since the Hyper-Elastic Polymer is constructed in a grid format, it allows for plenty of airflow.

 The grid format allows air to circulate in and limits how much the pillow will heat up.
 Technically, this is not a cooling pillow, but it nonetheless definitely belongs on the short list of pillows for hot sleepers.